 Technical SEO for real estate websites is one of the most critical steps in any complete SEO strategy.
-Ensuring that your website is in top shape helps grow organic traffic, ranking keywords, and leads.
+Ensuring your website is in top shape helps grow organic traffic, ranking keywords and leads.

 Both for investors and agents.